danesparza/fxaudio/README.md

 REST service for multichannel audio on demand from Raspberry Pi.
 Made with ❤️ for makers, DIY craftsmen, and professional soundstage designers everywhere

 ## Prerequisites
 The recommended release is the full Raspberry Pi OS 'Buster' (with desktop) release.
-This is a legacy release, and available here:
+This is a legacy release, and [available here](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2021-05-28/)

 The service will work with more recent versions, but simultaneous audio playback won't work properly.